outofmbufs/pidcontrol/README.md

 This works by creating a deque (from collections) in the PIDHistory object, and simply entering (a copy of) every event (caught by `PH_default`) into it.
 The reason for copying the event is because modifiers further down the chain can alter `event` values.
 For the purpose of the history modifier the desired semantic is to record the values at the time they were seen by the history module; hence the event is copied.

 As will be described next, each event contains its own set of attributes specific to that event.
 Some of the attributes are read-only, emphasizing that changing them will have no effect on the PIDPlus operation.
 Others are read-write and changing them will have event-specific semantics as discussed with each event below.
+Modifiers _can_ set additional attributes in an event, though this might be a questionable practice.
+Such additional attributes will be read/write but (of course) will be ignored by the built-in machinery.

 The specific events, and associated semantics, for each PIDHook event are:

 **PIDHookAttached**:
 Event is generated at the very end of PIDPlus initialization, so the underlying PIDPlus object is "ready to go" when this notification is received.
 See "Shared Modifiers" discussion for one way to use this event.

+HANDLER SIGNATURE: `PH_attached(self, event)`

 READ-ONLY ATTRIBUTES:
 - `pid` -- the PIDPlus object